State v. J.A. – First Degree Rape

 Mail fraud is a federal crime, and according to the U.S. Department of Justice, it has two elements:

-Two key federal cases that define these require elements of mail fraud include Schmuck v.
-United States (1989) and Pereira v.
-United States (1954).
+Two key federal cases that define these required elements of mail fraud include Schmuck v. the United States (1989) and Pereira v. the United States (1954).
 The elements of federal wire fraud are similar to the elements of federal mail fraud charges, which can include the following:

 Both federal mail fraud and wire fraud charges require an intent to defraud.
 You cannot be charged with federal wire fraud or mail fraud if you did not have an intent to defraud.
 To be clear, a person’s actions do not have to actually defraud or succeed in defrauding another person or entity, but the intent to defraud must be present or else neither criminal offense can be charged.

 The key difference between mail fraud and wire fraud is the way in which the actions intended to defraud occur.